-The Bachelier Finance Society and the Department of Mathematics of the Politecnico di Milano, in cooperation with Springer, are proud to announce the Eight Nicola Bruti Liberati Prize which is to be awarded for a doctoral thesis defended in 2017-2018 in all subjects of Mathematical Finance, such as, but not limited to: Derivative Pricing, Computational Finance, Econometrics and Statistical Methods applied to Finance, Risk Analysis, Portfolio Optimization, Probability Methods in Finance, and Numerical Methods in Finance.
+The Bachelier Finance Society and the Department of Mathematics of the Politecnico di Milano, in cooperation with Springer, are proud to announce the 2019 Nicola Bruti Liberati Prize for the best doctoral thesis defended in 2018-2019 in all subjects of Mathematical Finance, such as, but not limited to: Derivative Pricing, Computational Finance, Econometrics and Statistical Methods applied to Finance, Risk Analysis, Portfolio Optimization, Probability Methods in Finance, and Numerical Methods in Finance.

 Nicola obtained an undergraduate degree from Bocconi University (2001) in Mathematical Finance.
 He died in 2007 in a traffic accident in Sydney, while he was completing his PhD thesis at the University of Technology.
 At that time, he was also cooperating with the Quantitative Finance group of the Department of Mathematics of the Politecnico di Milano.